lapy.diffgeo

 Triangle mesh.

-Scalar function at vertices.
+Scalar function at vertices, shape (n_vertices,).

 Returns:

-Scalar geodesic function at vertices.
+Scalar geodesic function at vertices, shape (n_vertices,).

 lapy.diffgeo.tria_compute_gradient(tria, vfunc)[source]